fdcl-gwu/hybrid_UP/README.md

 pendulum_hybrid_MC.m
 ```
 The first two functions use the proposed splitting-spectral method, and the last two use Monte Carlo simulations.
+For the two `continuous` functions, only the continuous dynamics is propagated, i.e., the pendulum does not collide with the wall.
+For the two `hybrid` functions, both the continuous and discrete dynamics are propagated.
 The function `pendulum_continuous` can be either entirely in Matlab, or with those intensive computations in cuda, depending on the parameter `use_mex`.
 The function `pendulum_hybrid` can only perform computations in cuda.
 The last two `MC` functions are entirely in Matlab.